MariusGG/CV/README.md

 ## Skills

 #### Communication
 I enjoy working in teams, and good communication within a team is essential for productivity and happiness in the workplace.
-At Makers, I have used Slack to regularly communicate with colleagues, coaches and my mentor, and found this to be an important part of my workflow.
+Teams need to communicate well and frequently - while pairing, in stand-ups and retros, and online.

+If I spot a breakdown in communication, I’ll try to fix it.
 I developed strong communication skills working in special education, where clear, concise communication was vital.

 #### Quick learner

-I relish opportunities to learn , not just in programming but in all aspects of life.
+I relish opportunities to learn, not just in programming but in all aspects of life.
 I find that I learn best by doing.
 I have learned a lot from creating new projects, always approaching these with an optimistic can-do attitude.

-I'm a strong believer in having a growth mindset;
-new skills can be developed through dedication and hard work.
+I'm a strong believer in having a growth mindset; new skills can be developed through dedication and hard work.
+Example of this was when I learned foundation Makaton, to provide a means of communication to pupils who cannot communicate efficiently by speaking.
-I maintain a daily task list on Trello, which helps me to stay organised and leads to better outcomes.

 #### Able to motivate others

-I have a proven record of motivating others, as coach for some of the most talented athletes in the Highgate Harriers Athletics Club.
+I have a proven record of motivating others, as a coach for some of the most talented athletes in the Highgate Harriers Athletics Club, including one who holds national and world records in long jump and high jump.

 I lead by example: I dedicated myself to studying programming in my spare time, around a full-time job in education and evening and weekend coaching commitments.